Optimal Differentially Private Model Training with Public Data: Related Work

-The work of~\cite{amid2022public} developed a public data-assisted DP mirror descent (PDA-MD) algorithm that sometimes outperforms DP-SGD empirically in training ML models, and theoretically in terms of excess risk for linear regression.
-We use the PDA-MD of~\cite{amid2022public} as a baseline in our experiments. \cite{amid2022public} also gave an ``efficient approximation'' of their PDA-MD in~\cite[Equation 1]{amid2022public}, which they used for training non-convex models.
-While finalizing this manuscript, we became aware that this ``efficient approximation'' is equivalent to our~\cref{alg: weighted dp-sgd}.
-Our~\cref{alg: weighted dp-sgd} was derived in a different fashion from the algorithm in~\cite[Equation 1]{amid2022public}: we derived our algorithm as an application of our ``even more optimal'' mean estimator, while theirs was derived as an approximation of their mirror descent method.
+The work of~\citet{amid2022public} developed a public data-assisted DP mirror descent (PDA-MD) algorithm that sometimes outperforms DP-SGD empirically in training ML models, and theoretically in terms of excess risk for linear regression under certain distributional assumptions.
+We use the PDA-MD of~\citet{amid2022public} as a baseline in our experiments. \cite{amid2022public} also gave an ``efficient approximation'' of their PDA-MD in~\citep[Equation 1]{amid2022public}, which they used for training non-convex models.
+While finalizing this manuscript, we became aware that this ``efficient approximation'' is nearly equivalent to our~\cref{alg: weighted dp-sgd}.
+However, there are differences in the implementation of our algorithm.
+For example, we use a constant weight parameter $\alpha$, whereas \cite{amid2022public} uses decaying weights $\{\alpha_t\}_{t=1}^T$.
+Also, we clip both the private \textit{and public} gradients in our implementation of~\cref{alg: weighted dp-sgd}, which empirically improves performance: see~\cref{app: linreg setup} for further discussion.
+Our~\cref{alg: weighted dp-sgd} was derived in a different fashion from the algorithm in~\citep[Equation 1]{amid2022public}: we derived our algorithm as an application of our ``even more optimal'' mean estimator, while theirs was derived as an approximation of their mirror descent method.
 Moreover, no theoretical analysis was provided for the ``efficient approximation'' in~\cite{amid2022public}.
+In the linear regression setting, the PDA-MD algorithm can be viewed as Newton's algorithm where the Hessian is estimated via public data.
+Then the Hessian is inverted and multiplied by privatized gradients at each iteration.
+In other words, the update rule of the algorithm is given by $w^{t+1} = w^t - \alpha_t (X_{pub}^T X_{pub})^{-1} (g_t + n_t)$ where $X_{pub}$ is the public data, $g_t$ is the sampled gradient from private data, and $n_t$ is the added noise.
+When the number of public data samples is small, the estimate of the Hessian becomes low rank (or inaccurate) and the (pseudo)inverse of it may introduce additional error (even after proper regularization).
+On the other hand, when the number of public data samples is large, but the number of private data is small, the PDA-MD algorithm can still suffer if it is not warm-started.
+This is because, although the Hessian $X^TX$ is estimated accurately in this case, but there is not enough private data to generate enough gradients to converge to optimal solution.
+This poor performance of PDA-MD when it is not warm started is also observed in our experiments.

+The work of~\citet{nasr23a} used public data to train a generative model for data augmentation and to estimate the center of the clipping balls in DP-SGD.
+They did not provide any code for their experiments and thus we do not compare against them as a baseline in our experiments.
+However, combining our algorithm with the tricks used in~\cite{nasr23a} could be a promising avenue for future empirical work.